jsf0/smallpass/README.md

 It uses the Electronic Frontier Foundation's long wordlist.

 ### Building
 smallpass builds with no dependencies on the BSDs.
-On Linux, you will need libbsd installed.
+I haven't tried building on Linux, but you will probably want libbsd installed if you want to port it.

 To build, run:
 ```